suprakashbh/microservices/README.md

 http://localhost:8777/weathercomposite/mumbai  (via gate keepr Zuul Edge Server)

 In this example we also used Netflix Hystrix Circuit Breaker.If a microservice service doesn’t respond due to error , Hystrix Circuit breaker can redirect the call to an internal fallback method.
 In this example Weather composite microservice calls weather and forecast service with circuit breaker and fallback method.
-See this class (with highlight todo) for more details.
+See this class `com.infy.ms.client.weather.WeatherServiceIntegration` for more details.
 If a service repeatedly fails to respond, Hystrix will open the circuit and will call fallback method without even try to call the service on every subsequent call until the service is available again.
 To determine wether the service is available again Hystrix allow some requests to try out the service even if the circuit is open.

 Now this circuit breaker which are in composite service provides information to Turbine Server via Rabit MQ.
 Netflix Dashboard will use this information to provide graphical presentation.
 This informations are very useful to monitor the individual microservices.
 Without RabitMQ , Turbine will not work and its compatible with Java 8 only.